 The simple answer to this question is yes.
 Ideally, maintenance will be scheduled for your heat pump bi-annually (for both the heating and cooling seasons), but if you can’t schedule bi-annual maintenance, maintenance should be scheduled annually.
 While we are still in the cooling season, and your heat pump continues to provide air conditioning for your home, fall is just about here, and in a few weeks, you’ll be switching from AC to heating.
 Unlike an air conditioning system, your heat pump runs year-round, which is one of the many reasons it needs to be maintained.
-Heat pumps are complex devices, so it’s important to schedule maintenance with trained professionals, like the ones from JW Heating and Air.
+Heat pumps are complex devices, so it’s important to schedule maintenance with trained professionals, like the ones from JW Heating & Air.

 Why Schedule Routine Maintenance?

 There are several important reasons to schedule maintenance for your heat pump:

 - Energy efficiency – a heat pump that is not well-maintained can decrease its energy usage 10-25%.

 - Maintain healthy air flow – dirty fans, coils and filters can reduce the air flow in your system; this can decrease your system’s performance and cause system-wide problems.